hfhc1309/HFHC/README.md

 # HFHC1309

-This warehouse code is open source, but this page is copyrighted by the author.
+#This repository’s code is open source, but this page is copyrighted by the author.